htvekov/solivia_esphome/README.md

 bit 07 = 1 -> L2 Frequency failure
 ```

-When inverter is active value is 0.
-When inactive value is 4.
+When inverter is active bit#02 is cleared.
+When inactive bit#02 is set.
-On device init in the morning, value shifts rapidly from 4 to 6, from 6 to 8, from 8 back to 2 and finally to 0 (inverter active)
-Sometimes values above 4 are also observed during inverter shutdown in the evening.

 ### 0x94: Inverter status register 2 (4 bytes - 32 bits in total):
 ```yaml